icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Handling of [Preferences... > ...take serial number/string into account] fixed (rel. to bug #480).

 Limitations and known issues:
-- General limitations of .NET Framework:
+- General limitations of .NET framework:
    > Unicode is limited to the basic multilingual plane (U+0000..U+FFFF) (feature request #329).
 - General limitations of .NET Windows.Forms:
    > System display scaling other than 100% (96 DPI) results in minor distortions on Win 7 and